 A claim for a slip and fall is complicated when it involves a pre-existing condition.
 A lawyer will work to assist you in fighting the insurer and getting the settlement you deserve.

-Questions in a Slip and Fall Lawsuit
+Questions in Arizona Slip and Fall Lawsuit

 If you decide to file a lawsuit, the insurance adjuster and other lawyers may have several questions about the accident, particularly regarding the location of the hazard and when the incident occurred.
 Lawyers on both sides want an idea of what happened.